-Keyhole (laparoscopic) surgery and the “tension-free” open procedures lead to quicker recoveries compared to the older traditional darn repairs which are now rarely used.
+Both open tension free and laparoscopic hernia surgery techniques lead to quicker recoveries compared to the older traditional darn or stitched repairs.
+These are now rarely.
 However, keyhole surgery is associated with different risks, such as a slightly higher risk than the open procedure of damage to neighbouring organs.

 Both open and keyhole procedures take about 30-60 minutes.
 An open hernia repair is performed through a cut about 7cm (3”) long in the groin.
-The hernia is replaced back through the gap into its proper place inside the abdomen and the gap is then closed with stitches.
+The hernia is replaced back through the gap in the abdominal wall muscle into its proper place inside the abdomen and the gap is then closed with stitches.
 A synthetic mesh is inserted in order to reinforce the wall of the abdomen.
 Finally, the abdomen is closed in layers with further stitches.

 Keyhole hernia surgery involves making a small cut near the umbilicus (belly button) and inserting a tube-like telescope called a laparoscope.
 Gas is inflated to separate the tissues to allow the surgeon to get better view of the interior spaces.
 Instruments are then inserted through the laparoscope or via further small cuts to perform the repair.

 On clinical and cost-effectiveness grounds, the National Institute of Clinical Effectiveness, which advises the NHS, recommends an open repair for a first inguinal hernia.
 It suggests that the laparoscopic method may be better for hernias that occur on both sides of the groin (bilateral hernias) and for recurrences.